Non-stable K_1-functors of multiloop groups: Preliminaries

 Let $R$ be a commutative ring with 1, and let $S=(\Gm_{,R})^N=\Spec(R[x_1^{\pm 1},\ldots,x_N^{\pm 1}])$ be a split $N$-dimensional torus over $R$.
 Recall that the character group $X^*(S)=\Hom_R(S,\Gm_{,R})$ of $S$ is canonically isomorphic to $\ZZ^N$.
 If $S$ acts $R$-linearly on an $R$-module $V$, this module has a natural $\ZZ^N$-grading

 where

 Conversely, any $\ZZ^N$-graded $R$-module $V$ can be provided with an $S$-action by the same rule.

-Let $G$ be a reductive algebraic group over $R$ in the sense of~\cite{SGA3}.
+Let $G$ be a reductive group scheme over $R$ in the sense of~\cite{SGA3}.
 Assume that $S$ acts on $G$ by $R$-group automorphisms.
 The associated Lie algebra functor $\Lie(G)$ then acquires a $\ZZ^N$-grading compatible with the Lie algebra structure,

 We will use the following version of~\cite[Exp.
 XXVI Prop.
 6.1]{SGA3}.